 The Rockefeller Foundation's Inclusive Economies Framework offers a useful provocation and entry point for initiating a conversation about inclusive development in South Africa - where does the country currently stand, what insights can be gleaned about the dynamics of poverty and exclusion, and what clues are generated about improving the trajectory, particularly at the local level?
 Indicators of this kind can enable useful comparisons to be made between different places and across different points in time.
 They force analysts to be specific and go beyond broad generalities, which is vital for a loose concept like inclusion.
 However, they should not be treated as incontrovertible and unambiguous because it is always possible to identify gaps, limitations and implicit assumptions that are open to question.
-Indicators may also misleading and convey a false sense of objective reality that elevates the position of technocrats and detracts from efforts to engage civil society and capture subjective measures.
+Indicators may also be misleading and convey a false sense of objective reality that elevates the position of technocrats and detracts from efforts to engage civil society and capture subjective measures.
 Rockefeller defines an inclusive economy as one in which:

-"There is expanded opportunity for more broadly shared prosperity, especially for those facing the greatest barriers to advancing their well-being.
-In developing this understanding, the Foundation argues that inclusive economies have five broad characteristics: they are equitable, participatory, growing, sustainable and stable."
-(Rockefeller Foundation, 2016).
+There is expanded opportunity for more broadly shared prosperity, especially for those facing the greatest barriers to advancing their well-being... inclusive economies have five broad characteristics: they are equitable, participatory, growing, sustainable and stable.